frank-deng/fgfs-tools/README.md

 * Some new viewports added to 777-300ER
 * Adjusted the vertical speed in FLCH mode.
-* Ground refueling function for 777-300ER, based on the distance of the route.
+* Automatically refuel 777-300ER on startup based the distance of the route if launched via `fgtools launch` and flight plan is specified.
 * Adjusted Autopilot System so as to fly polar route.
 * Reduced the time of manual startup.